 Director of Growth Marketing

 We're looking for a talented growth marketer who has a proven track record of successfully delivering sustainable growth of new and loyal audiences who deeply engage with content.
-The ideal staffer possesses an innate understanding of where and how to nurture audiences with cohesive strategies that drive subscription growth and reader engagement consistent with MITTR brand.
+This is a non-technical role and the ideal staffer possesses an innate understanding of where and how to nurture audiences with cohesive strategies that drive subscription growth and reader engagement consistent with MITTR brand.
 Terms like CAC, CPL, CPC and LTV are second nature to you.

-You will be responsible for driving audience growth strategy and managing a motivated growth marketing manager in the quest of ROI-centric paid acquisition and audience development.
+You will be responsible for driving audience growth strategy and managing a motivated growth marketing manager in the quest of ROI-centric paid acquisition, media partnership and audience growth and diversity.

-The ideal candidate is highly analytical, a nimble self-starter, a skilled people manager, and an excellent cross-functional collaborator who is excited to bring MIT Technology Review’s growth to the next level.
+The ideal candidate is analytical, a nimble self-starter, a skilled excellent collaborator with colleagues as well as vendor-partners, who is excited to bring MIT Technology Review’s growth to the next level.

 Principal Duties and Responsibilities (Essential Functions**):

 - Drive high-quality engaged audiences through a wide variety of paid and unpaid channels, including paid social, SEO, SEM/PPC, email, newsletters, and strategic partnerships with attention to ROI and alignment to business goals.

 - Create measurement plans, establish benchmarks and reporting as well as driving audience growth and engagement through data analysis